enzo-project/enzo-dev/doc/manual/source/developer_guide/BaryonFieldAccess.rst

 For performance reasons, Enzo uses Fortran source to do all the important work.
-Because of this, it doesn't use the standard C/C++ data structure for the 3d BaryonField array, which stores all the Eulerian data.
+Because of this, it doesn't use the standard C/C++ data structure for the 3D ``BaryonField array``, which stores all the Eulerian data.

-BaryonField is stored as a One Dimensional array.
-Typically C/C++ data is stored in row major order.
-ENZO DATA IS STORED IN COLUMN MAJOR ORDER because of its Fortran underpinnings.
+``BaryonField`` is stored as a one dimensional array.
+Typically C/C++ data is stored in row major order. **ENZO DATA IS STORED IN COLUMN MAJOR ORDER** because of its Fortran underpinnings.

-To map between One and Three dimensions, in Column Major order, use the following:
+To map between one and three dimensions, in column major order, use the following:

 ::